JoeyyScott/Gamer-Supplies/README.md

 | Crate | [View](docs/wireframes/mobile-crate.png) | [View](docs/wireframes/tablet-crate.png) | [View](docs/wireframes/pc-crate.png) |
 | Reviews | [View](docs/wireframes/mobile-reviews.png) | [View](docs/wireframes/tablet-reviews.png) | [View](docs/wireframes/pc-reviews.png) |

 ### Design Changes

+**Coupon missing from wireframes**
++ I've added a coupon feature which isn't reflected in the wireframes as this was added into the project later.
+    + The reason being I was unsure what to include for my second custom model to satisfy the project requirement.
+I'm aiming for a distinction and as such have included a disclaimer here.

+**Reviews page without a wireframe**
++ When creating the wireframes I was unsure where I wanted to include reviews that had been posted.
+    + I have opted to display them on the homepage and have used templating logic in both the homepage and manage reviews to handle there being no current reviews.

 ## Database Schema